Speedy Bird Manual

 • KEY_PASSWORD — key password

 These are populated by CI from GitHub Secrets.
-For local release builds, set them in your shell or use a local.properties file.
+For local release builds, export the same environment variables in your shell before running Gradle.

 iOS

 The iOS host app source files are in ios/.
-An Xcode project must be created manually.
+An Xcode project must be created manually before the app can be built or archived.

 Included Files